dmarticus/dmarticus.github.io/_posts/2020-04-08-tic-tac-toe-in-functional-scala.md

   }
 ```

-Now let’s start thinking about how can we complete the game.
-There are two basic ways.
-Either someone *wins*, or
+Now, let’s start thinking about how can we complete the game.
+There are two basic of game completion -- either
-there is a *draw* when the board is full.
-Let’s start from *draw* case because it only requires us to know if we
+someone *wins*, or there is a *draw* when the board is full without any winners.
+Let’s start from *draw* case because it only
-can make any more moves.
-To figure that out, we need to know if each *Row* in the *Game* is full.
+requires us to know if we can make any more moves.
+To figure that out, we need to know if each *Row*
+in the *Game* is full.

 ```scala
 def full(row: Row): Boolean = Seq(row.col1, row.col2, row.col3).forall(_.isDefined)